vipulpant1989-zz/ionic-angular2-sample/README.md

-## How to run this application
+## How to create your own Ionic application

-To create your application use

 ### With the Ionic CLI: